carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

-It?s monday morning, another sprint is starting and you are reviewing some user stories with your team and your Product Owner. ?As a not logged user, I want to vote a post and notify the author via email.?, that?s a really cool feature, isn?t it?
-You?ll start your day with that one.
+It?s monday morning, another sprint is starting and you are reviewing some user stories with your team and your Product Owner.
+"As a not logged user, I want to vote a post and notify the author via email.", that's a really cool feature, isn't it?
+You'll start your day with that one.

 ## First approach